ava8ha/000/README.md

 Now, with the inevitable comeback of this classic, there will be new memes and quotations formed as nowadays anything can be a joke.
 So the people found it funny to poimt put the _cringeness_ of the movies.

-And if my bias hasn't given it awy already, i think it's a shame.
+And if my ***bias*** hasn't given it awy already, i think it's a shame.
 Because of this, the only way to be vocal about liking twilight, is saying you mean it ironically.
-Ofcourse i do not know how socially acceptable it was to like Twilight back in 2008, but i can assure you, it ~~barely is~~ isn't now.
+Ofcourse i do not know how socially acceptable it was to like Twilight back in `2008`, but i can assure you, it ~~barely is~~ isn't now.